MUCG @ ACM MM 2025

 Schedule

 We plan to hold a hybrid format of workshop, i.e., both onsite and online.
 For the onsite type, at least three organizers will attend in person to host the workshop.
 The workshop will include two major activities, the invited keynotes, and the paper presentations.
-We will invite keynote presentations, followed by accepted workshop presentations.
+We invite keynote presentations, followed by accepted workshop presentations.

 Keynote Speakers